How Are Air Mattresses Made?

 Disadvantages of PVC for Air Mattresses

-As expected, there are some drawbacks that come with inflatable mattresses manufactured from PVC.
+As expected, some drawbacks come with inflatable mattresses manufactured from PVC.
 Here are a few of those:

 Toxic Material

 PVC is far from the cleanest material in the inflatable mattress manufacturing industry.
-In fact, this plastic has been found to be toxic and harmful to the environment in so many ways.
+This plastic is toxic and harmful to the environment in so many ways.

 Production causes the release of toxic chemicals into the environment.
-If you are green-conscious then you may have to look for one manufactured from alternative materials.
+If you are green-conscious, you may have to look for one manufactured from alternative materials.

 Less Comfortable

-Phtalates are the most popular chemical added to PVC to make it soft during the manufacturing process.
+Phthalates are the most prevalent chemical added to PVC to make it soft during manufacturing.

 This chemical can be absorbed into the skin while you are sleeping.
-It has been linked with severe medical conditions such including cancer and asthma.
+It has been linked to severe medical conditions, including cancer and asthma.

 Other Manufacturing Materials Used in Air Mattresses